 05 Nov Yeast extract to improve food nutritional profiles

 Food industry has salt, sugar and fat in sight!
 Consumers are aware of the direct link between food and health.
 They crave for healthier products but certainly not at the expense of taste.
-To address this major challenge, yeast extract is an answer allowing to keep the balance between pleasure, nutrition and naturalness.
+To address this major challenge, yeast extract is an answer.
+Indeed, it allows to keep the balance between pleasure, nutrition and naturalness.

 Salt reduction, a key challenge for the food industry

-According to the World Health Organization1, high sodium consumption contributes to high blood pressure and therefore increases the risk of heart diseases and stroke.
+According to the World Health Organization1, high sodium consumption contributes to high blood pressure.
+Therefore, it increases the risk of heart diseases and stroke.
 Indeed, most people consume too much of salt, on average 9-12g per day, or the equivalent to twice the recommended maximum level of intake.
 At the same time, 33% of world consumers rate “low salt” as very important criteria in purchasing.
 In this context, food manufacturers have implemented many initiatives to reduce salt in their products.
 They are strongly encouraged to continue these efforts, more specifically by reformulating their products.

 Yeast extract is currently one of the most effective solution on the market to reduce salt, since it offers many taste properties to support the development of salt-reduced food and beverages.
 As global producer of yeast products, Biospringer recommends two main approaches to reduce salt content, at least 30%, without compromise on taste.

-The first salt reduction approach is based on yeast extracts naturally rich in nucleotides that provides umami taste and a long-lasting effect, intensifying other tastes and flavors.
+The first salt reduction approach is based on yeast extracts naturally rich in nucleotides.
+It provides umami taste and a long-lasting effect, intensifying other tastes and flavors.
 The second approach consists in bringing specific flavor notes: meaty, cheesy, or even vegetal notes to a formula.

-Used in very small quantity, yeast extract provides taste to soups, sauces, ready meals and other savory food applications, just like spices do, and reduces that way the need for seasoning, salt included.
+Used in very small quantity, yeast extract provides taste to soups, sauces, ready meals and other savory food applications, just like spices do.
+It reduces that way the need for seasoning, salt included.
 There are many examples of everyday food products using yeast extract to reduce salt such as Bolognese sauce, chicken broth or bacon flavoured snacks.

 Fat and sugar reduction, the two main challenges of nutritional improvement